-The Visual Arts School at NYFA consists of eight distinct programs: Filmmaking, Photography, Documentary Filmmaking, Cinematography, 3D Animation & Visual Effects, Game Design, Illustration, and Graphic Design.
+The Visual Arts School at NYFA consists of seven distinct programs: Filmmaking, Photography, Documentary Filmmaking, Cinematography, 3D Animation & Visual Effects, Game Design, and Graphic Design.

 NYFA's visual arts programs are offered at our New York, Los Angeles, and South Beach campuses.
 By placing our Visual Arts Schools in the country's preeminent entertainment hubs, we empower students to make professional connections while they study their chosen discipline.
 Each city offers numerous internship and job opportunities, further complementing the New York Film Academy's commitment to its students' success.

 FacultyThe New York Film Academy's faculty makes it unique among visual arts schools.
 Our faculty members are selected not only for their academic credentials, but also for their respective successes in their field.
 Instructors at the Visual Arts School provide comprehensive instruction and illuminating lectures alongside hands-on workshops.
 They also offer unique insight into the realities of the different visual arts industries, relating their own personal experience from which students can learn.